inabikarilibrary/inalib/inapedia/players/french/kireo.md

 # Kireo

-Kireo is a French player.
+Kireo is a French :fr: player.

 ## Achievements